oktadeveloper/okta-blog-hugo/content/blog/test-your-github-repositories-with-docker-in-five-minutes.md

 ## Learn More about Go and Docker

 If you found this interesting, you might also enjoy another project I created using Go and GO-BINDATA-ASSETFS  [GO-BIN-DATA-ASSETFS](https://github.com/elazarl/go-bindata-assetfs) to build a Go  web server that includes HTML, images, and JavaScript in a **single self contained binary**.
-This source code for the example in this blog post can be found here: [Hackey-GOLANG-build](https://github.com/pmcdowell-okta/hackey-golang-build).
+The source code for the example in this blog post can be found here: [Hackey-GOLANG-build](https://github.com/pmcdowell-okta/hackey-golang-build).

 To Learn more about Docker, check out our other Docker posts:
 - [A Developer's Guide to Docker - A Gentle Introduction](/blog/2017/05/10/developers-guide-to-docker-part-1)